 Every student who tries out for the varsity bowling team needs to be actively pursuing a college degree.
 In fact, the WSU Shocker Bowling Program is not inter¬ested in attracting individuals who do not have the attainment of a degree ¬as their highest priority.
 Academic activities come first in our bowling program.
 It is not a coincidence that the students who bowl the best for our teams are also our best students.
 These individuals come to try-outs, team meetings, team workouts and on-lane training with their minds in order.
 They've attended all of their classes, kept up with their studies, done well on their tests and assignments, and have placed academics at the top of their personal priority list.
 These students usually have many goals for academics, bowling, and life.
 There is direction and purpose to their efforts.
 Another characteristic of the successful student-athlete is a high level of self-esteem.
 Successful students do well in classes because they believe in themselves.

 In its purest form, the Shocker Bowling Program at Wichita State is nothing more than an additional, worthwhile activity to help round-out a student's overall college experience.
 The bowling program wants every student to be successful during his/her college years and entire life.
-Unfortunately, not all students start college with the right attitude and skills to prepare them properly.
-Here is a short collection of considerations surrounding the adjustment from high school to college and other thoughts that we feel are vital, especially for college freshmen.
-Since change at any part of life can be traumatic, the list highlights a few of the major changes between high school and college.
+Unfortunately, not all students start college with the right attitude and skills to prepare them properly and should understand that college is very different from your typical high school classes.

 Entering a program like this, a student needs a successful game plan.
 He/she must strive for academic successes in order to not only remain academically eligible for college bowling, but also to protect themselves against possible personal rejection during the annual team selection.
 A student who does poorly in class creates a dangerous situation which may bring about failure in their personal affairs or with their bowling.
 But, by the same token, a student who does well in class usually bowls well for us on the lanes.
 It's that simple.